-Hiker Knee and IT Band Pain Relief
+Post Hike Recovery for Knee and IT Band Pain Relief

 “Hiker knee” is no joke and can sideline many an avid trekker.
 It’s basically caused by the compressive forces of repeatedly taking steps downhill, with the added weight of a pack, on varied terrain.